Pin Mixers

 For more information on the differences between these two industrial mixers, see our article, Choosing an Industrial Mixer: Pin Mixer or Pugmill Mixer.

-Retention time is largely a result of the desired output, or in other words, the time required to achieve a homogeneous mixture, or pellets of the desired size and density.
+Pin mixer retention time typically falls somewhere in the range of 15 seconds.
+Retention time is largely a result of the desired output, or the time required to achieve a homogeneous mixture or pellets of the desired size and density.
 This makes retention time highly application-specific.
-In general, however, retention time typically falls somewhere in the range of 15 seconds.

-As the component most in contact with the material, the pins exhibit the most wear.
-The shaft and trough liner may also wear, but to a much lesser extent, unless working with a highly abrasive or corrosive material, though options for combatting such wear are available.
+The most typical wear items for a pin mixer are the pins, as they experience the most contact with the material.
+The shaft and trough liner may also experience wear, but to a much lesser extent, unless working with a highly abrasive or corrosive material, though options for combating such wear are available.

 Yes, pin mixers are easily automated to assist operators in start-up and shutdown.
 More advanced automation and control systems are also available for operators looking for greater process transparency and more control over production parameters.

-In general, manufacturer expertise can help to determine if a pin mixer is the best fit for a given application.
-However, in some cases, feasibility testing in a facility such as the FEECO Innovation Center may be necessary to confirm that a pin mixer will meet the intended objectives.
+Whether a pin mixer is right for a given application can often be determined through manufacturer experience.
+When it is not clear if the pin mixer would produce the desired results, feasibility testing in a facility such as the FEECO Innovation Center may be necessary to confirm that a pin mixer will meet the intended objectives.
 Once proof of concept is shown, testing can be used to gather process data points for building the commercial-scale unit and operating it on a continuous basis in a production setting.